 The ideal emergency fund is sufficient to replace at least three months’ living expenses.
 But most experts recommend six or nine months.
 And many go further still – up to and beyond 12 months.
 At minimum, your emergency fund should be robust enough to bridge the gap between your last day of work and the start of your disability insurance policy’s payout.
 If you have long-term disability only, that gap may last six months or longer.

 You won’t build your emergency fund overnight.
-To start, open a high-yield savings account through CIT Bank.
-Then set aside any savings not allocated for long-term goals, such as your kids’ education or your retirement.
+To start, open a high-yield savings account with a reputable bank; I’m partial to CIT Bank, myself.
+Deposit any savings not allocated for long-term goals, such as your kids’ education or your retirement.
 Then, determine a manageable monthly amount to set aside – say, 5% or 10% of your take-home pay.
 Automate a transfer from your checking to your savings account to ensure it happens each month.

 If you’re unable to make consistent contributions to your emergency fund and long-term savings accounts, prioritize the emergency fund until it reaches the minimum balance you need.
 If the worst happens, you want to have a cushion to fall back on.